 The Physical Fitness (Exercise Room) space type is a space specifically designated for exercise, fitness training, and physical wellness activities.
-Also included are toilets, office, and general storage normally found in a Physical Fitness (Exercise Room) space to meet codes and regulations.
+Also included are toilets, office, and general storage normally found in a Physical Fitness (Exercise Room) space to meet codes, standards, and regulations.

 The Physical Fitness (Exercise Room) space types provide a comprehensive, varied program of physical activities to meet the individual training regimens of its occupants.
 Indoor fitness programs can typically be divided into four categories of exercise: warm-up/cool down, free weight, circuit training, and cardiovascular.
 Each area that houses a particular exercise category should be designed around the requirements of the necessary equipment, including spatial, utility, and HVAC requirements, as well as circulation and control.
 Also important to the design of this space type is the durability of finishes, flexibility of space, and acoustical control.
 Typical features of physical fitness space types include the list of applicable design objectives elements as outlined below.
 For a complete list and definitions of the design objectives within the context of whole building design, click on the titles below.